We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 Editing Campaigns, Accounts, and Ad Groups

-As you can see in the screenshot below, a little search box on the left helps you navigate any Google Adwords account you own, Google Ads campaigns, and ad groups.
+As you can see in the screenshot below, a little search box on the left helps you navigate any Google AdWords account you own, Google Ads campaigns, and ad groups.

 Click on the arrow next to the account name to see the submenus.
 This is called the "account tree" or the "tree view" because you can easily expand or collapse campaigns and ad groups in your account, whether they are active, new, or other.